Welcome

 That’s fine.
 You’re exactly who this is for.
 You don’t need to be “good at maths” or “a natural programmer” to learn this.
 You just need to be willing to try and to be a bit confused sometimes, but to keep going anyway.

-Every lesson answers three questions:
+Every module answers three questions:

 1. What does this mean?